Skip to main content

 portfolio_executor.rs:

-1. Spawn every available SMT backend on the same obligation.
+1. Spawn every available adapter on the same obligation.

 3. Cross-validate:

-• both sat (counter-example) → rejected, user sees one.
+• all return sat (counter-example) → rejected, the user is shown one counter-example.

 Caching

-Every obligation has an SMT-LIB fingerprint (SHA-256).
-Proof results are cached per project (target/smt-cache/).
-Invalidation:
+Every obligation has an SMT-LIB-canonicalised fingerprint (SHA-256).
+Proof results are cached per project under target/smt-cache/.
+Invalidation rules:

-• Cache hit: verify the saved result against the current obligation.
+• Cache hit: re-validate the saved result against the current obligation fingerprint; if it matches, the obligation is short-circuited and the result is reused.

 Telemetry & routing statistics

-Every solver check() call records routing choice, outcome (SAT/UNSAT/ unknown), elapsed time, and theory class into a shared Arc<RoutingStats> on the Session.
+Every adapter check() call records routing choice, outcome (SAT / UNSAT / unknown), elapsed time, and theory class into a shared Arc<RoutingStats> on the Session.
 The CLI exposes this data:

 verum build --smt-stats # persist stats to .verum/state/smt-stats.json